Bandinikhil/ecommerce_webApp/README.md

 # kartStore E-Commerce WebApp

-Welcome to our E-Commerce Web Application, a modern online shopping platform built with React, backed by a Strapi API, and featuring Stripe payment integration.
+Welcome to our E-Commerce Web Application, a modern online shopping platform built with React, backend by a Strapi API, and featuring Stripe payment integration.
 This README provides a comprehensive overview of the project, its features, and how to get started.

 ## Deployed Application